By the end of this chapter, you will be able to

 Relationships are key to business success.
 To collaborate effectively with team members, to establish trust with clients, to bring innovative ideas to new partners, and to meet expectations of management, it is essential to develop and maintain relationships.
 These relationships depend on shared personal and corporate values and on respectful engagement where there are differing values.

 When you write a cover letter in application for a co-op position or summer job, you will aim to demonstrate your fit with the organization.
 Employers do not want employees who possess only technical and knowledge skills; they seek employees who can fit with and further the culture and values of the organization.
 This need for fit does not mean that you should pretend to be something you are not.
 You will not be happy in an organization with values that contradict your core personal values.
 Furthermore, your personal value set is unique to you.
 You will not be an exact fit with the values of any other person or any organization.
-Your differences contribute to diversity.
-Diversity is also a key element of business growth.
-Your prioritization of values and your ability to respect and appreciate the values of others are key.
+Your differences contribute to diversity, which is essential for innovation and business growth.

 We have probably all been told “Just be yourself”.
 What does that even mean?
 The word “just” makes it seem so simple.
 And “yourself”?
 What actions are displayed that hold this “self”?
 What is done or is not done that indicates that I am being “myself”?